 In keeping with Burgundy’s mission, students at every grade level learn about the importance of service.

 We introduce to students in all grades developmentally appropriate ways they can serve their communities.
-We have collected and distributed food and clothing, helped with literacy campaigns, cooperated with our Sustainability Program to collect and prepare bikes for transport, served in community-wide service days such as The Big Event, and more.
+We have collected and distributed food and clothing, helped with literacy campaigns, collected and prepare bikes for transport, served in community- and nation-wide service days, and more.

 In elementary grades, students coordinate with community organizations on projects that support area animal shelters and homeless shelters and partner with the elderly at a local retirement community.
 Students also continue and expand on daily jobs that put conservation and environmental stewardship into practice.

 Service became a formal part of the Middle School curriculum almost 20 years ago, when the Middle School instituted a service requirement.
 Middle School students are asked to volunteer for a minimum of 10 hours toward serving individuals or organizations in need or in doing environmental work.
 In addition to coordinating a variety of communal service projects, Middle School teachers help students explore their passions and learn how their strong interests in sports, arts, world affairs and more can lead to opportunities to be of service to others.